SuhailAhmed2/chrome-brightcove-forward-backward-extension/README.md

 3. Navigate to your site playing video using brightcove player.
 4. Use forward arrow key to forward seek video by 5 seconds.
 5. Use backward arrow key to backward seek video by 5 seconds.
+NOTE: One might need to change the player name set in brightcove.
+Here it is abcPlayer, replace it with your player name if required.

 # Advantages